 We are continuing our Meet the Candidates conversations for the November 3rd 2020 elections.
 We recently talked with Alan Roy (DFL) running for MN Senate in District 2 against incumbent Senator Paul Utke (R).
-Senator Utke has been scheduled for an upcoming interview to be heard on Wednesday September 9th from 9-10am.
+Listen to our interview with Senator Utke.

 It is our goal to give you information so you can go to the polls ready to vote.